Bao (film): Production

-Although Bao was approved for production in 2015, Shi knew it would be a long and uncertain journey, equating shorts films to an indie wing of Pixar, which would have to borrow people who are free for a couple weeks at a time in between feature films.
+Although Bao was approved for production in 2015, Shi knew it would be a long and uncertain journey, equating short films to an indie wing of Pixar, which would have to borrow people who are free for a couple weeks at a time in between feature films.
 Bao thus had to be worked on more slowly, creatively and flexibly, with the production only finding out that it would be paired with Incredibles 2 a year before that film's release.
 Shi found the pairing thematically appropriate, as both films, in her view, celebrated mothers.
 Fitting her story into the eight-minute running time forced Shi to be economical with the shots of food.

 Shi viewed the film as an example of stories Pixar had come to embrace featuring greater diversity and cultural perspectives, a road that had been paved by previous Pixar films including the Pixar short, Sanjay's Super Team and the 2017 feature film Coco.